Positive Correlation Definition

 Below are the examples to understand the concept in a better way –

-If a stock with Beta 1 is added in portfolio replicating Stock Index then the risk of portfolio will remain unchanged.
+If a stock with Beta 1 is added to portfolio replicating Stock Index, then the risk of the portfolio will remain unchanged.
 If a stock with Beta 0.5 is added, then it will decrease the overall risk of the portfolio as the stock is less risky than the market.
-Similarly, a Stock with Beta more than 1 will increase the overall risk of the portfolio.
+Similarly, a Stock with a Beta more than 1 will increase the overall risk of the portfolio.

 It has been empirically found that when the GDP of a country increases, then the demand for luxury goods also increases.
 So both the demand for Luxury goods and GDP has a positive Correlation.

 As the Export of a particular country increases, so the demand for the home currency in the international currency market increases because people will need your home currency to make payments for the goods purchased from your country.
-So the Home currency starts appreciating.
+So the Home currency starts appreciatingCurrency Starts AppreciatingCurrency appreciation is a rise in the value of a national currency over the importance of international currencies due to an increase in the demand for domestic currency in a global market, a rise in inflation and interest rates, and flexibility of fiscal policy or government borrowing..
 This is a Positive Correlation between currency and Exports.

 Positive Correlation vs Negative Correlation